ilex-paraguariensis/yerbamate/docs/README.md

 ## Experiment Definition

+Maté uses python to define hyperparameters of an experiment.
 An experiment is a combination of a model, trainer, and data loader.
 An experiment is defined in the experiments module.

 ```python
 from ...data.cifar10 import CifarLightningDataModule